 - Use your debit card to pay at the pharmacy, doctor's office or elsewhere.
-You can also order extra cards for covered family members. - Pay your bills for qualified medical expenses online at optumbank.com. - Pay out of pocket and reimburse yourself.
-You can do that online or by withdrawing money with your debit card from any ATM with the MasterCard® logo. - Order Optum Bank checks.
+You can also order extra cards for covered family members. - Pay your bills for qualified medical expenses online at myuhc.com[®]. - Pay out of pocket and reimburse yourself.
+You can do that online or by withdrawing money with your debit card from any ATM with the MasterCard[®] logo.